yogeshmpandey/yogeshmpandey.github.io/_posts/2015-12-25-Rhyming-Words.md

 To create this I have parsed rhymebrain.com with my inputs (I hope it is legit).
 To get the meaning the inbuilt dictionary of linux comes handy.

 In the future if I get time.
-I will bug-fix this code and create a flask wrapper around it to create a web app.** Code is Poetry**.
+I will bug-fix this code and create a flask wrapper around it to create a web app.